-- voiding symptoms, such as frequency, nocturia or urgency is often noted. - Some patients are incontinent as a result of extreme overdistention of the bladder.
-A past history of gonorrhea, trauma, underlying diseases, or medications should be sought. - Palpatefor a distended bladder and assess size and consistency of the prostate.
-Tenderness of the prostate on rectal examination suggests acute prostatitis; a diffusely hard or nodular prostate suggests carcinoma. - The penis should be examined to rule out phimosis, paraphimosis, or meatal stenosis.
-A neurologic exam should include anal sphincter reflex and perineal sensation. - Laboratory evaluation.
-Serum electrolytes, blood urea nitrogen (BUN), creatinine, urinalysis, and urine culture.

-I. Management of acute urinary retention
+- 2. Some patients are incontinent as a result of extreme overdistention of the bladder.
+A past history of gonorrhea, trauma, underlying dis-eases, or medications should be sought. - Palpate for a distended bladder and assess size and consistency of the prostate.
+Tenderness of the prostate on rectal examination suggests acute prostatitis; a diffusely hard or nodular - prostate suggests carcinoma.
+The penis should be examined to rule out phimosis, paraphimosis, or meatal stenosis.
+A neurologic exam should include anal sphincter 4. - reflex and perineal sensation.
+Laboratory evaluation.
+Serum electrolytes, blood urea nitrogen (BUN), creatinine, 5. urinalysis, and urine culture.
+Management of acute urinary retention

 - The entire bladder contents should be drained with a Foley catheter.
-Adequate volume replacement is necessary to prevent hypotension. - 2.
-Lubrication with 2% lidocaine jelly (injected directly into the urethra with a syringe) will facilitate insertion of a urethral catheter.
-Medium-sized catheters (#18 to #22 French) should be used because they tend to be stiffer and easier to insert than smaller ones. - 3.
-In patients with large prostates, Coude' catheters (which have a curved tip) may be helpful.
-The curve of the Coude' catheter should be directed superiorly.
-Other methods of drainage include urethral sounds, filiforms with followers, and percutaneous suprapubic tubes. - 4.
-Admission to the hospital is not required for most patients with acute urinary retention unless infection or renal failure are present.
+Adequate volume replacement is necessary to prevent hypotension. - Lubrication with 2% lidocaine jelly (injected directly into the urethra with a syringe) will facilitate insertion of a urethral catheter.
+Medium-sized catheters (#18 to #22 French) should be used because they tend to be stiffer and easier to insert than smaller ones. - In patients with large prostates, Coude' catheters (which have a curved tip) may be helpful.
+The curve of the Coude' catheter should 3.
+In be directed superiorly.
+Other methods of drainage include urethral sounds, filiforms with - Admission to the hospital is not required for most patients with acute urinary retention unless infection or renal failure are present.
 Most patients can be managed with a Foley catheter and discharged home with oral antibiotics and a leg urine bag.